 The Gemological Institute of America (GIA) has stated in Gems and Gemology that typically, fluorescence is a positive attribute in diamonds.
 This view is shared by many industry professionals.

 Fluorescence can only be seen in ultraviolet light.
-It is most noticeable under a black light, and will be visible, to varying degrees, in every fluorescence grade except None.
+It is most noticeable under a black light and will be visible, to varying degrees, in every fluorescence grade except None.
 The fluorescence grades Fair and Medium will not impact the appearance of a stone, except under black light.
-Strong and Very Strong fluorescence will affect the appearance of a stone under normal light.
+Strong and Very Strong fluorescence will affect the appearance of stone under normal light.

 In a diamond with a low color grade, fluorescence is actually desirable.
 The soft blue color will balance the yellow tint, making the stone appear brighter and whiter.
 This is because blue and yellow are complementary colors to one another in the color wheel.
 In diamonds with high color grades, high fluorescence might cause the stone to appear cloudy or milky.
 These stones will generally be offered at a discounted price.